YinHK-gameDev/unity-learn/prefabs/README.md

 #### Editing a Prefab Variant
 When a **Prefab Variant** is opened in Prefab Mode, the root appears as a **Prefab instance** with the blue Prefab icon.
 This **Prefab instance** represents the **base Prefab** that the **Prefab Variant** inherits from; it doesn’t represent the **Prefab Variant** itself.
 Any edits you make to the **Prefab Variant** become **overrides to this base that exists in the Variant**.

+As with any Prefab instance, you can **use prefab overrides in a Prefab Variant**, such as **modified property values, added components, removed components, and added child GameObjects**.
+There are also the same limitations: you cannot reparent GameObjects in the Prefab Variant which come from its base Prefab.
+You also cannot remove a GameObject from a Prefab Variant which exists in its base Prefab.
+You can, however, deactivate GameObjects (as a property override) to achieve the same effect as removing a GameObject.

 When you open the Overrides drop-down window, you can always see in its header which object the overrides are to, and in which context the overrides exist.
 For a Prefab Variant, the header will say that the overrides are to the base Prefab and exist in the Prefab Variant.
 To make it extra clear, the **Apply All** button also says **Apply All to Base**.

 ### Nested Prefabs